 Of course, the final figure depends on the complexity of the selected procedure and the surgeon’s level of training, experience and location.

 However, the cost doesn’t mean a facelift with a skilled, board-certified surgeon is out of reach and every case is different.
-Many doctors report that patients commonly organise their budget so that they can use payment plans or credit cards to finance their procedure and/or save up in advance to pay for their op in cash.
+Many doctors report that patients commonly organize their budget so that they can use payment plans or credit cards to finance their procedure and/or save up in advance to pay for their op in cash.

 Common ways to fund a facelift in Boston